Somália (footballer, born 1988)

-Wergiton do Rosario Calmon, known as Somália (born 28 September 1988) is a Brazilian professional footballer who plays as a midfielder.
+Wergiton do Rosario Calmon (born 28 September 1988), known as Somália, is a Brazilian professional footballer who plays as a midfielder.

 Career

 Before joining Toulouse in 2015, Somália played for Hungarian club Ferencváros.

 In August 2018, he joined Saudi Arabian side Al-Shabab on a two-year contract.

 Ferencváros

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

 On 29 September 2020, he was member of the Ferencváros team which qualified for the 2020–21 UEFA Champions League group stage after beating Molde FK on 3-3 aggregate (away goals) at the Groupama Aréna.